OFA-Sys/Ditto/README.md

 ### When to use and not use this evaluation

 - **Use**: An efficient, reproducible, objective evaluation of role-play capabilities is preferred.
-The evaluation metrics are focusing on one or more in consistent role identity, accurate role-related knowledge, and unknown question rejection.
+The evaluation metrics focus on one or more consistent role identities, accurate role-related knowledge, and unknown question rejection.

 - **Not Use**: As an LLM-as-Judge evaluation, WikiRoleEval shares shortages like any other LLM-as-Judge evaluation by showing potential biases and uncertainty in evaluation.
 We minimize them by carefully designing the metrics and evaluation formats.
-However, if you prefer precise human preference on role-play, requiring more vivid features related to emotions and attration that are beyong our metrics, WikiRoleEval may not be a better choice compared with human annotation.
+However, suppose you prefer precise human preference on role-play, requiring more vivid features related to emotions and attraction that are beyond our metrics.
+In that case, WikiRoleEval may not be a better choice compared with human annotation.

 ### How to run

 This repo requires `git-lfs` to download evaluation data and results.
 Please install `git-lfs` first by running `git lfs install` or `sudo apt-get install git-lfs`, or other installing commands based on your OS.
-Then, simply run `pip install -r requirements.txt` to install python requirements.
+Then, simply run `pip install -r requirements.txt` to install Python requirements.

-To attain the evaluation scores of WikiRoleEval, you need to first generate multi-turn responses according the input file.
+To attain the evaluation scores of WikiRoleEval, you need to first generate multi-turn responses according to the input file.
 Then, please use the code to call OpenAI APIs for scoring.

-The input file of our evaluation locates in `data/wiki_roleplay_multilingual_test_input_w_evidence.jsonl`, which contains both queries and meta information of each roles.
-The format of this input file is presented as followed:
+The input file of our evaluation is located in `data/wiki_roleplay_multilingual_test_input_w_evidence.jsonl`, which contains both queries and meta information of each role.
+The format of this input file is presented as follows:

 ```
 {